from Funny Face to Eloise

 The zany, irascible dame behind Judy & Liza & Eloise

-spent so much time helping other performers look and sound their best that she put her own career as an actress and singer on the
+so much time helping other performers look and sound their best that she put her own career as an actress and singer on the back burner.

-during the 1940s — but her quirky style was only preserved in one major film, the 1956 musical “Funny Face,” in which she co-starred
+the 1940s — but her quirky style was only preserved in one major film, the 1956 musical “Funny Face,” in which she co-starred with Fred

 In Hollywood, Thompson was highly prized for the vocal arrangements and coaching she did at MGM for the stars who worked on